mwouts/jupytext/README.md

 [![codecov.io](https://codecov.io/github/mwouts/jupytext/coverage.svg?branch=master)](https://codecov.io/github/mwouts/jupytext?branch=master)
 [![Language grade: Python](https://img.shields.io/badge/lgtm-A+-brightgreen.svg)](https://lgtm.com/projects/g/mwouts/jupytext/context:python)

 Have you always wished Jupyter notebooks were plain text documents?
 Wished you could edit them in your favorite IDE?
-And get clear and meaningfull diffs when doing version control?
+And get clear and meaningful diffs when doing version control?
 Then...
 Jupytext may well be the tool you're looking for!

 Jupytext can save Jupyter notebooks as
 - Markdown and R Markdown documents,
 - Julia, Python, R, Bash, Scheme, Clojure, Matlab, Octave, C++ and q/kdb+ scripts.

+The plain text formatting of the notebook cell divisions is configurable.
+Popular choices include the `percent` format [`# %%`] used by Spyder, VSCode, and others, and the `light` format which was developed to support this project. `light` uses as few cell markers as possible and is particularly suited for importing a pre-existing python script as a notebook with cell divisions automatically inferred from paragraph breaks in the source code.

 There are multiple ways to use `jupytext`:
 - Directly from Jupyter Notebook or JupyterLab.
 Jupytext provides a _contents manager_ that allows Jupyter to save your notebook to your favorite format (`.py`, `.R`, `.jl`, `.md`, `.Rmd`...) in addition to (or in place of) the traditional `.ipynb` file.
 The text representation can be edited in your favorite editor.
 When you're done, refresh the notebook in Jupyter: inputs cells are loaded from the text file, while output cells are reloaded from the `.ipynb` file if present.
 Refreshing preserves kernel variables, so you can resume your work in the notebook and run the modified cells without having to rerun the notebook in full.
 - On the [command line](#command-line-conversion). `jupytext` converts Jupyter notebooks to their text representation, and back.
-The command line tool can act on noteboks in many ways.
+The command line tool can act on notebooks in many ways.
 It can synchronize multiple representations of a notebook, pipe a notebook into a reformatting tool like `black`, etc...
 It can also work as a [pre-commit hook](#jupytext-as-a-git-pre-commit-hook) if you wish to automatically update the text representation when you commit the `.ipynb` file.
 - in Vim: edit your Jupyter notebooks, represented as a Markdown document, or a Python script, with [jupytext.vim](https://github.com/goerz/jupytext.vim).

 ---